 Second Term in Office

 The country’s population is also one of the most politically active in Europe, with elections seeing voter turnout regularly exceeding 90%.
 Malta is a parliamentary representative democratic republic, in which executive powers rest with the Prime Minister while the President fulfils the ceremonial function of Head of State.
 In the last general election, in June 2017, Malta’s Labour built on their 2013 electoral victory and won once again, at the expense of the centre-right Nationalist Party.
 Joseph Muscat was re-confirmed Prime Minister after its Labour Party received some 36,000 votes more than the Nationalist Party.
 For the first time in Malta’s more recent history, 2017 saw two representatives from a third party – the Democratic Party – entering parliament.
 The Democratic Party formed in 2016 and had contested the general election in coalition with the Nationalist Party.
-The current president of Malta is Marie-Louise Coleiro Preca, Malta’s second female president, who was appointed in April 2014.
+The current president of Malta is George Vella, Malta's tenth president, who took office on 4th April 2019.

 From left to right: 1) Dr Joseph Muscat, Prime Minister of Malta; 2) Prof Edward Scicluna, Minister for Finance; 3) Owen Bonnici, Minister for Justice, Culture and Local Government; 4) Julia Farrugia Portelli, Parliamentary Secretary for Reforms, Citizenship and Simplification of Administrative Processes; 5) Helena Dalli, Minister for European Affairs and Equality.